 Moving Toward an E-Commerce Society

 We have been able to order our groceries, household essentials, and even some not so essential items and have them delivered to our homes – not having to put ourselves at risk.
 Retailers in the home goods, clothing, and athletic spaces have seen a 65% increase in sales from March to April.
+Companies are growing their fleets by increasing their work truck leases.
 I have mentioned in previous articles and interviews that pre-Coronavirus online shopping was about 10.7% of all shopping in 2019.
 Just in the midst of this pandemic we have seen that number increase by over a third.

 When I see the large jump in online order percentages, I am nagged with the same question – what will e-commerce look like in a post-COVID world?
 I talked about the flip phone and the compact disc and how you don’t know you needed something until it is here, and you experience it.
 The same is proving true for e-commerce and online shopping.
 Once you have experienced something that makes your life easier, it is not so simple to go back to how things were previously.